agryman/acmpy/README.md

 activated virtual environment using this command:

 > pip install numpy

 > pip install sympy

 To list the installed modules:

 > pip list

-To launch the Python interpretter:
+To launch the Python interpreter:

 > python